AnaaZamoraa/AnaaZamoraa/README.md

 ## About me
 ✨ I'm a fullstack developer
-🙋🏻‍♀️ I'm a self-taugh, I learn everything by myself 💪🏻 Currently working on a new website project where you can write down work-related data 😉 You can find me on <a href="https://www.linkedin.com/in/ana-zamora-narvaez/">Linkedin</a>
-📩 Or send me an email to **anaa.zamoran@gmail.com**
+🙋🏻‍♀️ I'm a self-taught, I learn everything by myself 💪🏻 Currently working on a new website project where you can write down work-related data 😉 You can find me on [Linkedin](https://www.linkedin.com/in/ana-zamora-narvaez/) 📩 Or send me an email to **anaa.zamoran@gmail.com**

 ## Languages and tools